NIVANorge/Mobius2/docs/mobius2docs/declaration_format.md

 	}
 }
 ```
 In the above example, the `module` declaration has a body with its own scope containing one `par_group`, one `var` declaration and a `flux` declaration.
 The par_group creates its own inner scope, but exports the parameter symbols from within it to the module scope.
-The `flux` declaration has a function body that is able to reference entities in the module scope.
+The `flux` declaration has a math body that is able to reference entities in the module scope.

 ## Names